ontolex/morph/index.md

 - *rupi*, displaying the perfect stem *rup-*, from which other forms displaying the perfect stem can be inferred;
 - *ruptum*, displaying the so-called third stem *rupt-*, from which other forms displaying the third stem can be inferred;

-This can be modelled with ontolex-Morph as follows:
+This can be modelled with OntoLex-Morph as follows:

 <aside class="example" title="Example: Base types for the Latin verb 'rumpo'">